How the General Partner Makes Money from an Apartment Syndication

 1 – Profit Split

-Depending on the type of LP compensation structure, the general partnership may earn a portion of the remaining profits after the preferred return is distributed.
+Depending on the type of LP compensation structure, the general partnership may earn a split of the total profits.

-For example, the LP may receive an 8% preferred return and the profits thereafter are split between the LP and GP.
+For example, the LP may receive an 8% preferred return and a total split of the profits.
 This split can be anywhere from 50/50 to 90/10 (LP/GP)

 If the LP invested $1,000,000 into a property that cash flowed $100,000 for the year, assuming an 8% preferred return and a 50/50 split thereafter, the LP would receive $80,000 as a preferred return, plus another $10,000 as a profit split.
 Then, the GP would receive the remaining $10,000.